yul154/Summary-and-Interviews/Spring.md

 Spring

-* Why do you use spring framework
+## Why do you use spring framework
+* Dependency injection is a programming technique that makes a class independent of its dependencies.
+* It achieves that by decoupling the usage of an object from its creation.
+That principle improves the reusability of your code and limits the ripple effect if you need to change lower level classes.
+But even if you implement it perfectly, you still keep a dependency on the lower level class.
+The interface only decouples the usage of the lower level class but not its instantiation.
+At some place in your code, you need to instantiate the implementation of the interface.
+That prevents you from replacing the implementation of the interface with a different one.The goal of the dependency injection technique is to remove this dependency by separating the usage from the creation of the object.
+This reduces the amount of required boilerplate code and improves flexibility.

-* What's the different type of autowire,what's the default type
+# What's the different type of autowire,what's the default type
+* ByName
+* ByType

 * What's unqile exception for same type autwoire injection

 * How do you work with Java-based configuration
 * How to you pass the configuration parameter in spring container
 * What is componet scanning

-Spring Boot
+# Spring Boot

 * Spring Boot advantage
 1. auto configuration: Convention over configuration